 Nobita talked to Japanese friends and really said that some are afraid, they think blacks are strange and rude.
 Unfortunately it is a common mistake, most people tend to judge things by appearances or by examples from others.
 Aren't Brazilians constantly taxing the Japanese on strangers and racists?

-Don’t think that being black in Japan is going to be a different and totally happy life away from prejudices and embarrassing situations.
+Don't think that being black in Japan is going to be a different and totally happy life away from prejudices and embarrassing situations.
 The Japanese have a totally different way of acting and doing things, which can make many uncomfortable and jump to conclusions.
-The world doesn’t revolve around you, so don’t worry about anything random confused with prejudice.
+The world doesn't revolve around you, so don't be bothered by anything random confused with prejudice.

-There is a website called locoinyokohama that specifically talks about the life of black people in Japan.
-There you will find different positive and negative reports, tips and advice for getting involved in Japanese society and respecting its cultural aspects, making a good impression.
+There is a website called locoinyokohama which speaks specifically about the life of black people in Japan.
+There you will find different positive and negative reports, tips and advice to fit in with Japanese society and respect its cultural aspects, making a good impression.
 The following video in English also shows reports of blacks living in Japan:

 How to react to the Japanese eyes?

 I often see Brazilians complaining of discrimination and prejudice in Japan, but I end up considering their attitude as racism itself.
-Many make no effort to understand how the Japanese mind works, or whether they want to learn the Japanese language or respect their customs.
+Many make no effort to understand how Japanese mind, or even if they want to learn the Japanese language or respect their customs.
 People who strive for these aspects rarely complain about this issue.

-I spent my whole life in Brazil suffering prejudice, I went through a lot of bad things, and I consider these precipitations of Japanese eyes on trains a great freshness.
-Myself, if I find a Japanese (a) in Brazil, I’ll keep an eye on him, trying to talk to the person, but having a certain fear because of my shyness.
+I spent my whole life in Brazil suffering prejudice, I went through a lot of bad things, and I consider these precipitations from the Japanese looks on the trains a great freshness (I mean the pre-judgment).
+Myself, if I find a Japanese (a) in Brazil, I'll keep an eye on him, trying to talk to the person, but having a certain fear because of my shyness.

-One person commented that once there was a Japanese staring at him on a train, he simply smiled at the Japanese, which totally changed the Japanese’s reaction.
-Sometimes a simple smile may be able to totally change the person’s face!
+One person once said that there was a Japanese guy staring at him on a train, and he simply smiled at the Japanese guy, which totally changed the Japanese guy's reaction.
+Sometimes a simple smile can be able to totally change a person's face!

 Have you ever tried to smile when someone looks at you or say good morning?
-At one time or another you will be ignored and feel uncomfortable, but this always happens in Brazil and I still keep saying good morning or smiling.
+At one time or another you will be ignored and feel uncomfortable, but this always happens in Brazil and I never stop saying good morning or smiling.

 Japan did and still does a lot of bad things in history, but we will face difficulties in life, especially if you live with Japanese people in a factory, where most are stressed.
 I believe that the best way to face these situations is with a positive thought and a smile on your face, regretting and complaining will not change anything!